nodejs/nodejs.dev/src/documentation/0026-npm-packages-local-global/index.md

 - **local packages** are installed in the directory where you run `npm install <package-name>`, and they are put in the `node_modules` folder under this directory
 - **global packages** are all put in a single place in your system (exactly where depends on your setup), regardless of where you run `npm install -g <package-name>`

-In your code, local packages are required in the same way :
+In your code, local packages are required in the same way:

 ```js
 require('package-name')